xqb64/venom/README.md

 make -j$(nproc)
 ```

+### Debugging individual system components

-To enable the debug prints for one of the components of the system, run:
+To enable the debug prints for one of the components of the system, run e.g.:

 ```
 make debug=vm